pingcap/docs-cn/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Default value: `OFF`
-- This variable is used to control whether to enable the distributed execution framework.
-After the framework is enabled, backend tasks such as DDL and import will be jointly completed by multiple TiDB nodes in the cluster.
+- This variable is used to control whether to enable the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).
+After the framework is enabled, backend tasks such as DDL and import will be distributedly executed and completed by multiple TiDB nodes in the cluster.
 - In TiDB v7.1.0, the framework supports distributedly executing only the `ADD INDEX` statement for partitioned tables.
 - This variable is renamed from `tidb_ddl_distribute_reorg`.